 It’s the reason we’re here, to find out the truth and act accordingly.
 Hope something came out of it.

 Maddie was not angry for long.
 She knew it won’t be of use anyway, since our purpose here was to mediate, not to shower reprimands on the parties involved.
 As soon as she calmed down, she immediately went on questioning the crown prince on the state of Amaranthine affairs.

-“So you mean to say, the nobility here are making stories about you abusing their hospitality?”
+“So, you mean to say, the nobility here is making stories about you abusing their hospitality?”